 📌 Reference Number 102 – SSN/ITIN Mismatch

-✅ Solution: Double-check your SSN/ITIN and try again.
-If the issue persists, submit Form SS-4 by mail or fax.
+There’s an issue with the Responsible Party’s SSN or ITIN. ✅ Solution: Double-check your SSN/ITIN and try again.
+If it persists, submit Form SS-4 by mail or fax.

 📌 Reference Number 103 – EIN Mismatch

-If you entered an existing EIN as the Responsible Party and the IRS records don’t match, this error appears.
+You entered an existing EIN as the Responsible Party and the IRS records don’t match. ✅ Solution: Verify the EIN and business name before trying again.

 📌 Reference Number 104 – Third-Party Designee Conflict

-✅ Solution: Ensure the Third-Party Designee’s contact details are unique and not the same as the LLC’s.
+A Third-Party Designee used the same address or phone number as the LLC. ✅ Solution: Ensure the Third-Party Designee’s contact details are unique from the LLC’s.

 📌 Reference Number 105 – Too Many Attempts

-The system locks you out after multiple failed EIN application attempts.
+The system locks you out after multiple failed attempts. ✅ Solution: Wait 24 hours and try again.

 📌 Reference Numbers 109-113 – Technical Errors